David Graeber: Debt: The First 5000 Years

 Graeber's first major historical monograph was Debt: The First 5000 Years (2011).
+Invited in 2012 by Germany's leader of the opposition, Frank-Walter Steinmeier, to present the book in Berlin, Graeber publicly criticized Germany's demands to Greece over debt repayment and told Steinmeier to "wipe out [Greece's] debt now".

-Karl Schmid, writing in the Canadian Anthropology Society's journal Anthropologica, described Debt as an "unusual book" which "may be the most read public anthropology book of the 21st century" and noted that "it will be difficult for Graeber or anyone else to top this book for the attention it received due to excellent timing".
+In the Canadian Anthropology Society's journal Anthropologica, Karl Schmid called Debt an "unusual book" that "may be the most read public anthropology book of the 21st century" and wrote, "it will be difficult for Graeber or anyone else to top this book for the attention it received due to excellent timing".
 Schmid compared Debt to Jared Diamond's Guns, Germs, and Steel and James C. Scott's The Art of Not Being Governed for its "vast scope and implication".
-However, Schmid expressed minor frustrations with the sheer length of the book, and the fact that Graeber raises many claims and examples which he does not go on to develop in full.
+He expressed minor frustrations with the book's length and with some of Graeber's claims and examples that are not fully developed.

-J. Bradford DeLong, an economic historian, criticized Debt on his blog, alleging mistakes in the book.
-Graeber responded that these errors had no influence on his argument, remarking that the "biggest actual mistake DeLong managed to detect in the 544 pages of Debt, despite years of flailing away, was (iirc) that I got the number of Presidential appointees on the Federal Open Market Committee board wrong".
-He dismissed his other criticisms as representing a divergence of interpretation, truncation of his arguments by DeLong, and mistakes in the copy editing of the book.
+The economic historian J. Bradford DeLong criticized Debt on his blog, saying it contained mistakes.
+Graeber responded that the errors did not affect his argument, writing that the "biggest actual mistake DeLong managed to detect in the 544 pages of Debt, despite years of flailing away, was (iirc) that I got the number of Presidential appointees on the Federal Open Market Committee board wrong".
+He dismissed DeLong's other criticisms as a divergence of interpretation, truncation of his arguments by DeLong, and errors in copy editing.

 Bureaucracy, managerialism, and "bullshit jobs"

-Much of Graeber's later scholarship focused on the topic of "bullshit jobs", proliferated by administrative bloat and what Graeber calls "managerial feudalism".
-One of the points he raised in his 2013 book The Democracy Project—on the Occupy movement—is the increase in what he calls bullshit jobs, referring to forms of employment that even those holding the jobs feel should not or do not need to exist.
-He sees such jobs as being typically "concentrated in professional, managerial, clerical, sales, and service workers".
-As he explained also in an article in STRIKE!: "Huge swathes of people, in Europe and North America in particular, spend their entire working lives performing tasks they secretly believe do not really need to be performed."
+Much of Graeber's later scholarship focused on administrative bloat and what Graeber calls "managerial feudalism".
+One of the points he raised in his 2013 book The Democracy Project—on the Occupy movement—is the increase in what he calls bullshit jobs: forms of employment that even those doing the jobs feel should not or need not exist.
+He sees such jobs as typically "concentrated in professional, managerial, clerical, sales, and service workers".
+As he wrote in an article in STRIKE!: "Huge swathes of people, in Europe and North America in particular, spend their entire working lives performing tasks they secretly believe do not really need to be performed."

 Because of the article's popularity, Graeber then wrote the book Bullshit Jobs: A Theory, published in 2018 by Simon & Schuster.
-Writing for the New Yorker, Nathan Heller described the resulting book as having "the virtue of being both clever and charismatic."
-Reviewing the book for the New York Times, Alana Semuels noted that although it could be criticized for generalizations about economics, "Graeber's anthropological eye and skepticism about capitalism are useful in questioning some parts of the economy that the West has come to accept as normal."
-The Guardian gave a mixed review of Graeber's Bullshit Jobs, accusing him of having a "slightly condescending attitude" and attesting to the book's "laboured arguments," while referring to aspects of the book's thesis as "clearly right."
+In The New Yorker, Nathan Heller wrote that the book had "the virtue of being both clever and charismatic".
+In The New York Times, Alana Semuels wrote that though the book could be criticized for generalizations about economics, "Graeber's anthropological eye and skepticism about capitalism are useful in questioning some parts of the economy that the West has come to accept as normal."
+The Guardian gave Bullshit Jobs a mixed review, accusing Graeber of having a "slightly condescending attitude" and calling the book's arguments "laboured" but agreeing that aspects of the book's thesis are "clearly right".
 Bullshit Jobs spent four weeks in the top 20 of the Los Angeles Times bestseller list.